Skip to content

 An agent evaluates its own outputs, drafts a targeted edit to its system prompt, validates the change against a quality gate, and persists the revision — tightening its own instructions without human edits between runs.

-The loop has four steps that repeat across task executions:
+The loop has four steps that repeat across task runs:

-1. Reflect — after completing a task, the agent examines its output against the task objective and identifies where its instructions led to suboptimal behavior (verbosity, format drift, missed constraints)
+1. Reflect.
+After finishing a task, the agent compares its output against the task objective and finds where its instructions led to weak behavior, such as verbosity, format drift, or missed constraints.

-2. Draft — the agent generates a targeted delta to its own system prompt: a specific addition, deletion, or rewrite of the underperforming instruction
+2. Draft.
+The agent writes a targeted delta to its own system prompt: a specific addition, deletion, or rewrite of the instruction that underperformed.

-3. Validate — the proposed change is scored against a quality gate before adoption.
-The gate may be a held-out eval suite, a separate critic agent, or a programmatic check
+3. Validate.
+A quality gate scores the proposed change before adoption.
+The gate may be a held-out eval suite, a separate critic agent, or a programmatic check.

 graph TD